cjdbarlow/Part-One/clotting.md

 With other platelets - held together by fibrin - forming a plug.

 * **Contraction**
-  After some time platelets contract, retracting the clot and sealing the wall
+  After some time platelets contract, retracting the clot and sealing the wall.

 ##Secondary Haemostasis
 The coagulation cascade is an amplification mechanism which activates clotting factors in order to produce fibrin.